Agenda

 • P21: Baraa Shammout (Institut für Quantenoptik, Germany) – Pathways to ultracold ground state triatomic molecules NaK2 Open Abstract

-• P22: Henk Snijders (Thales Research and Technology, France) – Cold atoms, miniaturisation, Quantum Physics, Lasers, optics Open Abstract
+• P22: Henk Snijders (Thales Research and Technology, France) – Miniaturization to chip based optical system for a chip-based cold-atom inertial sensor Open Abstract

 • P23: Michał Suchorowski (University of Warsaw, Poland) – angulon, Bose gas, quantum gas, impurity Open Abstract